Hungary reopens for people holding COVID-19 immunity cards - WTMJ

 As of Saturday, individuals with the plastic cards may enter indoor dining rooms, hotels, theaters, cinemas, spas, gyms, libraries, museums and other recreational venues.
 Opening hours for businesses were extended to 11 p.m. and an overnight curfew in place since November will now start later, at midnight.

-Vaccinated people and those who have recovered from COVID-19 are eligible for the Hungarian immunity cards, which must be presented at establishments before entry.
-Businesses can be issued heavy fines if they allow non-card holders to enter.
+People who have received at least one vaccine dose and those who have recovered from COVID-19 are eligible for the Hungarian immunity cards, which must be presented at establishments before entry.
+Businesses can be issued heavy fines if they allow non-cardholders to enter.

+Hungary’s famous thermal baths, a hallmark of its tourism industry, opened their pools, saunas and steam rooms to guests Saturday after nearly six months of closure.
+Budapest, which operates 12 such spas, opened six of them.

+Ildiko Szucs, the CEO of Budapest Spas Ltd., told The Associated Press that she thinks the baths will benefit people who have suffered physically and mentally during the pandemic.

 Zoos also began admitting guests after nearly six months of mandatory closure.
 Budapest Zoo spokesperson Zoltan Hanga said the last time the zoological park in Hungary’s capital was shut for so long was during World War II.